nareshhkumar512/microsoft_adcs_cert/README.md

 ## Notes:

 - Tested only against Windows Server 2012 R2 Datacenter 64 bit Edition.
-- Any backslash in username/password should be escaped with '\\', refer examples/msadcs_request_cert.yml .
+- Supply username in user@MYDOMAIN.COM format .
 - Compatible with both py v2.7 and py v3.6+
 - SSL Certificate file will be downloaded in the same directory as input CSR file.
 - If the `cert_encoding_type` option is set to `pem` entire certificate chain bundle will be downloaded as a `.p7b` file